-Turnitin.com is a web-based service that checks a paper’s originality and helps to prevent plagiarism.
+Turnitin is an Internet-based plagiarism-prevention service that checks a paper’s originality.
 When a paper is uploaded to Turnitin, it is compared against all the material already stored in the Turnitin database.
 This database includes current Internet documents, archived Internet data, periodicals, journals, publications, and previously submitted student papers.
 If there is text in the new submission that matches something already in the database, the matching text will be highlighted in a Turnitin Originality Report.
 The Originality Report indicates by percentages how similar the submission is to other work in the database.
 Turnitin does not detect or determine plagiarism; it just detects matching text and provides a report for review.

 WGU allows no more than 30% of a submission to be quoted or closely paraphrased from sources and no more than 10% from any individual source.